Proterosuchus: Potential semiaquatic habits

 The lifestyle of Proterosuchus is debated.
-It has conventionally been depicted as a semiaquatic ambush predator similar to modern crocodiles.
-However, it lived in an arid environment and many aspects of its anatomy conflict with a semiaquatic lifestyle.
+It has conventionally been depicted as a semiaquatic ambush predator, similar in ecology to modern crocodiles.
+Conversely, it lived in an arid environment and many aspects of its anatomy conflict with a semiaquatic lifestyle.
 In particular, its limbs are well-ossified, as in terrestrial animals, and the nostrils are laterally-positioned on the snout, not dorsally-positioned.
 The histology of its bones is reminiscent of terrestrial animals, not semiaquatic ones.

-However, support for a semiaquatic lifestyle comes from its brain anatomy, which resembles semiaquatic predators such as crocodiles more closely than terrestrial reptiles.
-The orientation of its ear canals suggests its neutral head posture had the snout angled upward, which would have raised the nostrils high enough for the animal to breathe while largely submerged.
-However, the utility of the orientation of the semicircular canal in determining head posture and habitat preference has been challenged.
+Conversely, other anatomical features resemble semiaquatic predators such as crocodiles more closely than terrestrial reptiles.
+The orientation of its ear canals suggests a neutral head posture with the snout angled upward, which would have raised the nostrils high enough for the animal to breathe while largely submerged.
+The utility of the orientation of the semicircular canal in determining head posture and habitat preference has been challenged.
 Proterosuchus was a predator, but the specifics of its diet are not known.
 It has been suggested to have eaten fish or the abundant contemporary dicynodont Lystrosaurus.

 Snout function

 The function of the hooked snout in Proterosuchus is not fully known.
-The most likely use was in sexual or social signaling, similar to the hooked snout of male salmon.
-As the snout does not appear to have been sexually dimorphic, it may be an example of mutual sexual selection.
-The snout may have been used in a specialized method of predation, as it exhibits high resistance to dorsoventral bending.
-However, what this method may have been is unclear.
+The most likely use was in sexual or social signaling, similar to the hooked snout (kype) of male salmon.
+As the snout does not appear to have been sexually dimorphic, it may be an example of mutual sexual selection, where both males and females prefer mates with long hooked snouts.
+The snout may have been used in a specialized method of predation, as it exhibits high resistance to dorsoventral (up-down) bending.
+It is unclear what kind of hunting strategy would have suited the skull shape.
 The premaxillary teeth do not show wear facets and did not occlude with the teeth of the lower jaw, indicating that they were not used in any abrasive activities and could not have been used to grip prey.
 The snout tip did not have the pressure receptors present in crocodilians and Spinosaurus.